Information and advice

 - The director is aware, or ought reasonably to be aware, that there are grounds for expecting insolvency in the company’s circumstances

 - The director fails to prevent the company from incurring the debt.

 What must directors do?

 According to ASIC, directors should:

-- investigate financial difficulties: make reasonable enquiries to keep yourself informed of the company’s financial position and investigate when the company is in distress
+- Investigate financial difficulties: Make reasonable enquiries to keep themselves informed of the company’s financial position and investigate when the company is in distress

-- obtain advice: ensure that the director’s advisors and employees have the requisite level of skill and expertise to enable the director to rely on their advice and ask sufficient questions of advisors such as chief financial officers and accountants to remain well informed
+- Obtain advice: Ensure that their advisors and employees have the requisite level of skill and expertise so they can to rely on their advice and ask sufficient questions of advisors, such as chief financial officers and accountants, to remain well informed

 Section 588H contains four available defences for a director who has breached s 588G: